Investigative journalist detained in Russia on drug charges

 Johann Bihr, the head of the Reporters Without Borders Eastern Europe and Central Asia desk, pointed to "the police's highly suspicious behaviour".

-"This suggests trumped-up charges to silence an investigative journalist well known for his hard-hitting reporting," Bihr told AFP.

-"If such methods were indeed used against such a prominent journalist...it would mark a significant escalation in the persecution of independent journalism in Russia."
+"If such methods were indeed used against such a prominent journalist...it would mark a significant escalation in the persecution of independent journalism in Russia," he said.

+In an open letter, hundreds of Russian journalists demanded Golunov's immediate release.

+"We believe that Ivan Golunov has become a target of a crude and ludicrous provocation," it said.